marcotrosi/C/003_binary_and_hex_number_system/README.md

     50

 Oh, did we just convert the binary into a decimal value?
 Yes, we did.
-If you have a closer look at the adicity of each bit, then you will notice that it starts with 1 and it doubles with every bit.
+If you have a closer look at the place values of each bit, then you will notice that it starts with 1 and it doubles with every bit.
 1, 2, 4, 8, 16, 32, 64, 128, 256, ...
 That's the beauty of 2^x.

-Also notice that the first bit has an adicity of 1, which is an odd number, and all other bits are even numbers.
+Also notice that the first bit has a place value of 1, which is an odd number, and all other bits are even numbers.
 This means that you need this bit to build odd number values, or in other words, if you want to know if a number is odd, you just have to look at the first bit.